GodBoii/Pawsitive-Strides/supabase.md

 END;
 $$;

--- RPC function for Dog Walkers to accept a quick ride (Updated with time check) CREATE OR REPLACE FUNCTION public.accept_quick_ride(
+-- RPC function for Dog Walkers to accept a quick ride (no changes) CREATE OR REPLACE FUNCTION public.accept_quick_ride(
     p_ride_id uuid
 )